 - Enjoy a hobby – Taking time out for hobbies may be able to serve a dual purpose.
 Med schools love to hear about your hobbies outside of medicine!
 Take time to do things you truly love, like reading, watching movies, creating art, or playing sports — not just things you think med schools want to hear.

 - Schedule your time off – Even with the best MCAT study break ideas, it’s easy to feel guilty about not studying.
-Scheduling your time off, whether its short study breaks or a day off, helps to relieve that lingering feeling because you know it’s a part of your study schedule.
+Scheduling your time off, whether its short study breaks or a day off, helps to relieve that lingering feeling because you know it’s a part of your study schedule and will ultimately help you build time-management skills for the MCAT.
 Make the most of it!